 The square footage of the house was approximately the same, it had the same number of windows and doors even though they were from a different manufacturer and other physical features were similar but not exactly like those displayed in the model.

 Some developers of manufactured housing have started including notices in their sales brochures and in the purchase agreements that call attention to the fact that the approved plans are not part of the sales agreement and that there is a likelihood that substitutions may be made either by choice or necessity to meet the “move-in” or “delivery” schedule.

 Here are a few examples of effective substitution notices that should be in your purchase disclosures:

-a.
-Models and Plans: While the finished product will be substantially similar, Buyer’s Home may vary from the models and may vary from the approved building plans in minor respects, as a result of design changes, field conditions and/or the discretion of individual workmen.
+- Models and Plans: While the finished product will be substantially similar, Buyer’s Home may vary from the models and may vary from the approved building plans in minor respects, as a result of design changes, field conditions, and/or the discretion of individual workmen.